levoxtrip/PKB/docs/topics/theHeroicWarrior.md

 [Gratitude](../health/Gratitude.md)

+## Confidence
+You can gain confidence by reflect which obstacles you already overcame yesterday, last week, last year

 ## Daily
 On wakeup think about what fun intresting things you gonna have ahead today - learning,  projects ...
 *TOOL*